benedekh/KtAlex/CONTRIBUTING.md

 6. Build and test the project with `./gradlew build` (or `gradlew.bat build` on Windows).
 7. Fix any findings of the static code analysis tool (detekt).
 8. Fix any failing tests.

+## Troubleshooting

+## Gradle: "Could not connect to Kotlin compile daemon"

+If you experience `Could not connect to Kotlin compile daemon` while running Gradle build by the Gradle plugin in intelliJ, then run `./gradle build` and the other Gradle commands via the CLI.